Bounded KRnet and its applications to density estimation and approximation: Introduction

 In recent years, deep generative models have achieved impressive performance in high-dimensional density estimation and sample generation.
-In \cite{goodfellow2020generative}, generative adversarial networks (GANs) are proposed to generate samples that closely match the data distribution by training two networks called generator and discriminator through a zero-sum game.
-Kinma et al. \cite{kingma2013auto} have developed variational autoencoder (VAE) to learn a probability distribution over a latent space and use it to generate new samples.
-Normalizing flows (NFs) \cite{dinh2014nice, dinh2016density, kingma2016improved, papamakarios2017masked, kingma2018glow, muller2019neural, durkan2019cubic, durkan2019neural, ho2019flow++, tang2020deep} construct an invertible transformation from the target distribution to a prior distribution (e.g. Gaussian) and build an explicit PDF model via the change of variables.
-We pay particular attention to flow-based generative models because they can also be used directly as an approximator for a given PDF while GAN does not offer an explicit likelihood and VAE requires an auxiliary latent variable.
-KRnet proposed in \cite{tang2020deep} is a generalization of the real NVP \cite{dinh2016density} by incorporating the triangular structure of the Knothe-Rosenblatt (KR) rearrangement into the definition of a normalizing flow.
-This technique has gained encouraging performance in density estimation \cite{tang2020deep, wan2021augmented}, solving partial differential equations (PDEs) \cite{tang2023pinns} especially Fokker-Planck equations \cite{tang2022adaptive, feng2021solving, zeng2022adaptive} and Bayesian inverse problems \cite{feng2023dimension, wan2020vae}.
+In \cite{goodfellow2020generative}, generative adversarial networks (GANs) are proposed to generate samples that closely match the data distribution by training two networks --- a generator and a discriminator --- through a zero-sum game.
+In \cite{kingma2013auto} variational autoencoder (VAE) has been developed to learn a probability distribution over a latent space and use it to generate new samples.
+Normalizing flows (NFs) \cite{dinh2014nice, dinh2016density, kingma2016improved, papamakarios2017masked, kingma2018glow, muller2019neural, durkan2019cubic, durkan2019neural, ho2019flow++, tang2020deep} construct an invertible transformation from a target distribution to a base distribution (e.g., Gaussian) and build an explicit PDF model via the change of variables.
+The Normalizing flow can be viewed as a deep learning framework for learning transport-based representation of PDFs.
+Transport maps have attracted strong interest in the context of modeling complex PDFs\cite{zech2022sparse1,zech2022sparse2, baptista2023representation, wang2022minimax}.
+We pay particular attention to flow-based generative models because they can also be used directly as an approximator for a given PDF, whereas GANs do not offer an explicit likelihood and VAEs require an auxiliary latent variable.
+KRnet proposed in \cite{tang2020deep} is a generalization of the real NVP \cite{dinh2016density}, employing a structure in which the dimensionality of active transformations decreases progressively.
+Its design is inspired by the KR rearrangement, which defines a strictly triangular transport map.
+However, KRnet departs from the classical formulation by replacing each component of the triangular map with a composition of coupling layers.
+This breaks the strict triangularity but introduces greater flexibility.
+This technique has gained encouraging performance in density estimation \cite{tang2020deep, wan2021augmented}, solving partial differential equations (PDEs) \cite{tang2023pinns} especially Fokker-Planck equations \cite{tang2022adaptive, feng2021solving, zeng2023adaptive} and Bayesian inverse problems \cite{feng2023dimension, wan2020vae}.
 Notice that KRnet is defined on the whole space $\mathbb{R}^d$, constructing a bijection from $\mathbb{R}^d$ to $\mathbb{R}^d$.
-If the unknown PDF has a compact domain $\Omega\subset\mathbb{R}^d$, the regular KRnet may not be effective as a model for PDF approximation.
-To this end, we propose a new normalizing flow named bounded KRnet (B-KRnet) on a bounded domain by combining the KR rearrangement and a non-linear bijection based on cumulative distribution function (CDF).
-Our CDF coupling layer differs from the previous spline flows \cite{muller2019neural, durkan2019cubic, durkan2019neural} in three main characters: \begin{itemize} \item We take advantage of the KR rearrangement which makes it possible to use a coarse mesh for each dimension.
-In this work, we rescale a rectangular domain to $[-1,1]^d$ and divide the interval $[-1,1]$ into three subintervals. \item We use a tangent hyperbolic function to explicitly define the range of the parameters of the CDF coupling layer such that the conditioning of the transformation is well maintained. \item We include the two unknown grid points of a three-element partition of $[-1,1]$ into the outputs of a neural network to achieve mesh adaptivity in the training process. \end{itemize}
+If the unknown PDF has a compact domain $\Omega\subset\mathbb{R}^d$, the regular KRnet may not be effective for PDF approximation.
+To address this issue, we propose a new normalizing flow called bounded KRnet (B-KRnet), specifically designed for bounded domains.
+B-KRnet inherits the structure with descending active transformation dimensions of KRnet but replaces its inner unbounded transformations with nonlinear bijections constructed from cumulative distribution functions (CDFs).
+The CDF coupling layer differs from the previous spline flows \cite{muller2019neural, durkan2019cubic, durkan2019neural} in three main characters: \begin{itemize} \item By inheriting the structure of KRnet, a coarse mesh can be applied to each dimension.
+We rescale a rectangular domain to $[-1,1]^d$ and divide the interval $[-1,1]$ into a small number of subintervals. \item We use a tangent hyperbolic function to explicitly define the range of the parameters in the CDF coupling layer, ensuring that the conditioning of the transformation is well maintained. \item The grid points of the partition of $[-1,1]$ are determined by the outputs of a neural network, enabling implicit mesh adaptivity in the training process. \end{itemize}